BgeeDB/bgee_web/README.md

 - [x] **Migrate to TypeScript**: most main pages converted, some components too, tried to use proper types as much as possible
 - [x] **CI/CD**: updated `eslint` rules, added basic tests of the website pages with [playwright](https://playwright.dev/), added automatic formatting and linting on commit with `husky` and `lint-staged`, added a GitHub action to run all tests automatically on push and PR.
 - [ ] **Hydration issue in the `raw-data` page**, due to `react-select` using CSS-in-JS `emotion` library that is not compatible with SSR.
 - [ ] **Upgrade `bulma`** dependency from 0.9 to 1+.
-We managed to make it compile in [this branch](https://github.com/vemonet/bgee_web/commit/7f2324a734e4b8c3f18ac880344372eaf3727320), but still work to do to get the exact same style right (dark theme causes problems for those who have it enabled system-wide).
+We managed to make it compile in [this branch](https://github.com/vemonet/bgee_web/commit/4a2769b7951c9be9f53236978ff8d27516da269f), but still work to do to get the exact same style right (defaults are broken for many elements, and dark theme causes problems for those who have it enabled system-wide).
 - [ ] **Fix script** `scripts/archiveCreation.js`.
-- [ ] It would be nice to have have proper types on `api` functions in `src/api/prod`
+- [ ] It would be nice to have have proper args and return types on `api` functions in `src/api/prod`
 - [ ] Search for `TODO:` to fix in the code.

 > Rename files `.js` to `.jsx` in folder and subfolders: